VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

 To test that the FinalBuilder task is now installed on the builds page for teh collection the task was uploaded to.
 Create a new empty Team Foundation Build definition.
 After clicking "Add build step" a FinalBuilder task should appear in the "Build" category.

-For More Information
+## Further Steps
 ----------------------

 For more information on the following subjects please follow the links;

 * How to configure the build task refer to [Task UI](https://github.com/VSoft/FinalBuilderTFS/blob/master/docs/TaskUI.md).
-* How to install FinalBuilder on an agent refer to [Installing FinalBuilder](https://github.com/VSoft/FinalBuilderTFS/blob/master/docs/InstallingFinalBuilder.md)
+* How to install FinalBuilder on an agent refer to [Installing FinalBuilder](https://github.com/VSoft/FinalBuilderTFS/blob/master/docs/InstallingFinalBuilder.md).
 * How to create a FinalBuilder VSO agent refer to [Creating a VSO FinalBuilder Agent](https://github.com/VSoft/FinalBuilderTFS/blob/master/docs/FinalBuilderVSOAgent.md).